Documentation Index

 FAQ

-When a Webhook is triggered, Document360 sends a structured JSON payload to the configured URL.
-The payload contains event details, the user who performed the action, and metadata about the article or project.
+When a webhook fires, Document360 sends a structured JSON payload to the configured URL.
+The payload includes the event type, the user who performed the action, the UTC timestamp, and metadata about the affected article or project.
+The exact fields vary by event — see the payload examples below for details.

 {